markmc/crustyblaa/content/blockchain-and-climate-change.md

 the difficult problems in this space, but catering for untrusted writers is where much of the complexity remains.*

-*Note - the report also references an excellent article called [The Truth About Smart Contracts by Jimmy Song](https://medium.com/@jimmysong/the-truth-about-smart-contracts-ae825271811f) which highlights the challenge with attempting to specify and enforce the rules of a contract using (potentially buggy) computer code without allowing for appeals to a central authority to interpret the "spirit" of the contract.
-And also the challenges of attempting to link such decentralized contracts with the physical world.
+*Note also - the report also references an excellent article called [The Truth About Smart Contracts by Jimmy Song](https://medium.com/@jimmysong/the-truth-about-smart-contracts-ae825271811f) which highlights the challenge with attempting to specify and enforce the rules of a contract using (potentially buggy) computer code without allowing for appeals to a central authority to interpret the "spirit" of the contract.
+And also the challenges of attempting to link such decentralized contracts with the physical world.*

 ## Blockchain Inefficiency